nawfalmrouyan/hyprland/README.md

 1. Install the following programs on your computer:

+- bemenu
+- grim
+- hyprland-nvidia-git
+- hyprpicker
+- kitty
+- lf
+- mako
+- pamixer
+- polkit-gnome
-- hyprland
+- slurp
 - swaybg
 - swayidle
 - swaylock-effects
+- waybar-hyprland-git
+- wf-recorder
+- wl-clipboard
 - wlroots
-- wl-clipboard
-- wlogout
-- waybar-hyprland-git
 - wofi
-- kitty
-- mako
-- grim
+- xbacklight
-- slurp
+- xdg-desktop-portal-hyprland-git
-- wf-recorder
+- xorg-xwayland
 - yad
-- polkit-gnome
-- xorg-xwayland
-- lf
-- pamixer
-- xbacklight
-- bemenu
-- hyprpicker

 2. Clone the repo
 3. Assuming you do not have Hyprland configured before, copy/move all the files in the repo to `~/.config/hypr`.